kelly-sovacool/tiger_salamander_project/README.md

 # Tiger Salamander Project
-SNP calling & haplotyping pipeline using [Snakemake](http://snakemake.readthedocs.io/en/stable/index.html) for amplicon sequence data.
+SNP calling, haplotype, and subsampling pipeline using [Snakemake](http://snakemake.readthedocs.io/en/stable/index.html) for amplicon sequence data.
 Written for the Tiger Salamander project in the Weisrock Lab at the University of Kentucky.

 ## Setup